8osco/academic_performance_analysis/README.md

 ## 11 Main Data Analysis Libraries
-NumPy and Pandas for data interrogation and manipulation.
+- NumPy and Pandas for data interrogation and manipulation
-Seaborn and Plotly, supported by Matplotlib, for the visualisations.
+- Seaborn and Plotly, supported by Matplotlib, for the visualisations
-Ydata profiling for exploratory data analysis
+- Ydata profiling for exploratory data analysis
-Pingouin for statistical testing
+- Pingouin for statistical testing
-Scikit-learn for machine learning model building, evaluation and pipeline management Feature-engine for feature encoding and transformation
+- Scikit-learn for machine learning model building, evaluation and pipeline management
+- Feature-engine for feature encoding and transformation

 ## 12 Credits